- What are the benefits of hormone therapy?

 Who should avoid hormone therapy?

-Women with current or a past history of breast cancer, ovarian cancer, endometrial cancer, blood clots to the legs or lungs, or stroke should usually not take hormone therapy.
-Women taking hormone therapy should not smoke.
+Women who have or previously had breast cancer, ovarian cancer, endometrial cancer, blood clots in the legs or lungs, stroke, liver disease, or unexplained vaginal bleeding should usually not take hormone therapy.

-Women who aren't bothered by menopause symptoms and started menopause after age 45 do not need hormone therapy to stay healthy.
-Instead, talk to your doctor about strategies to reduce the risk of conditions such as osteoporosis and heart disease, which might include lifestyle changes and medications other than hormone therapy for long-term protection.
+If you aren't bothered by menopausal symptoms and started menopause after age 45, you do not need hormone therapy to stay healthy.
+Instead, talk to your doctor about strategies to reduce the risk of conditions such as osteoporosis and heart disease.
+These strategies might include lifestyle changes and medications other than hormone therapy for long-term protection.

 If you take hormone therapy, how can you reduce risk?